ndench/ndench.github.io/cv.md

 **ShiftyBee** - *2016*

-I participated in the 2016 [Tanda](https://www.tanda.co) hackathon with a co-worker.
-Together we built ShiftyBee over the course of a weekend which integrates with the Tanda API to allow Tandas clients (fast-food and retail businesses) to quickly replace a "ShiftyBee" - an employee who didn't show up for their shift.
+I participated in the [2016 Tanda hackathon](https://www.tanda.co/brisbanes-largest-hackathon-2016/) with a co-worker.
+Together we built ShiftyBee over the course of a weekend which integrates with the Tanda API to allow Tanda's clients (fast-food and retail businesses) to quickly replace a "ShiftyBee" - an employee who didn't show up for their shift.
 With the click of a button it organises for an available employee to cover the shift.
 We were able to get a production deploy of the app up and running within two days, which was very exicting.

+#### Education

+**University of Queensland** - *January 2011 - June 2014*

+UQ helped me lay the foundations for a career in software development.
+My courses ranged from Operating Systems to Cryptography but mainly focused around my major of Software Design.
+I graduated with a Bachelor of Information Technology.